opnfv/sdnvpn/docs/scenarios/os-odl_l2-bgpvpn/scenario.description.rst

 .. some insight at this point.

 Currently, in OPNFV only ODL is supported as a backend for BGPVPN.
-API calls are mapped onto the ODL VPN Service REST API through the BGPVPN ODL driver and the ODL Neutron Northbound module.
+API calls are mapped onto the ODL NetVirt REST API through the BGPVPN ODL driver and the ODL Neutron Northbound module.

 No DPDK-enabled vhost user ports are supported.